Corporate Governance

 We have an established corporate and social responsibility policy as detailed in the Corporate and Social Responsibilities report.

-Every new member of staff takes part in an induction programme which includes a full briefing on the company, the company handbook and an overview of departments.
+Every new member of staff takes part in an induction programme which includes a full briefing on the Company, the Company handbook and an overview of departments.
 There is also an opportunity to meet key personnel across the business and we take this opportunity to lay out the Company’s requirements on the moral, ethical and behavioural standards expected by the Company and its employees.
 Every employee is given the opportunity to undertake further training at the Company’s expense, so as to align individual development with the long-term growth and success of the business.

 The Group has a “no fault” policy to errors thereby actively encouraging employees to highlight any errors that have occurred and to allow the business to establish a solution to the error and to put in place any changes in systems and procedures designed to stop the error reoccurring.

-Every quarter the CEO holds an “all hands” briefing where he will outline the performance of the Group and the successes and challenges it has faced.
 The Company invests in various software systems to support a remote-first working policy allowing all employees to have the simple ability to interact with colleagues or managers.
 Managers can use technology to performance monitor and engage with their people.

 Maintain governance structures